Guardian-Development/AWS_SA_Notes/Notes/VPC.md

     - Traffic for instance meta data.
     - DHCP traffic.
     - Traffic to reserved IP address for the default VPC router.
+## NATs vs Bastions
+- NAT instance is behind a security group, NAT gateways are not.
+- A NAT is used to provide internet traffic to EC2 instances in private subnets.
+- A Bastion is used to securely administer EC2 instances, using SSH or RDP in private subnets (jump box).
+- To make them highly available, have 2 public subnets and use autoscaling groups and then use Route53 an health checks to keep them alive.
+## VPC Endpoints
+- Provides a way of talking to other AWS services without going out over the internet.
+You do not need a NAT.
+- You add an endpoint to your desired service, such as S3, and this creates a route in your subnet routing table.